paneedovanie/e-commerce/README.md

 npm run server - To run the server

-npm run dev - To both server and client in development
+npm run dev - To run both server and client in development

 npm run test - To run test